 Person-Directed Planning and Facilitation at Citizen Advocacy

-At the start of your relationship with us you’ll be speaking with the Planning Coordinator who discuss with you what you are looking for, such as: what region, preferred language, male or female facilitator and the overall desired outcome of planning and facilitation.
+At the start of your relationship with us you’ll be speaking with the Manager: Planning Services who discuss with you what you are looking for, such as: what region, preferred language, male or female facilitator and the overall desired outcome of planning and facilitation.

-Based on this information, the Planning Coordinator will advise you whether or not there is a waiting time at that moment.
-The Coordinator will then propose a Planning Facilitator that is a possible match for you, and confirm their availability to start planning.
+Based on this information, the Manager will propose a Planning Facilitator that is a possible match for you, and confirm their availability to start planning.

 You are encouraged to arrange a phone interview directly with the Planning Facilitator to decide whether the match will work for you both.
 Once this is agreed, the Manager is contacted, an agreement is signed, and payment arrangements confirmed.